Asil348/auctify/README.md

 ## Setup
 Place your `serviceAccountKey.json` file you acquired from your Firebase panel in the root directory of the project.
 You can edit your .env file accordingly.
+Fill the `firebaseConfig.json` with your Firebase config.
+Change the `FIREBASE_DATABASE_URL` to your database URL.
+You can find it in your Firebase panel.

 The `SESSION_SECRET` is used to sign the session ID cookie.
 You can use any string you want.